joppuyo/disable-drop-cap-v2/readme.txt

 Donate link: https://github.com/sponsors/joppuyo
 Stable Tag: 2.0.7

-Plugin to disable drop cap option in the Gutenberg editor block editor paragraph block
+A plugin to disable drop cap option in the Gutenberg editor block editor paragraph block

 ## Description

-Plugin to disable drop cap option in the Gutenberg block editor editor paragraph block.
+A plugin to disable drop cap option in the Gutenberg block editor editor paragraph block.

 ### Note for WordPress 5.8